Silverthorne neighbors set to take flight in Olympics

 "Those are hotbeds for sure, and those guys have those mountains in their backyards, and to be able to ride there every day has really shaped them," he said.

-Gerard seemed completely at ease during a pre-competition press conference Tuesday.
-In fact, he was stifling yawns as he spoke to reporters from around the globe.
+Gerard seemed completely at ease during a pre-competition news conference on Tuesday, Feb.
+6. In fact, he was stifling yawns as he spoke to reporters from around the globe.

 "Sorry, jet lag," he said, going on to describe how he didn't grow up watching the Olympics — Dew Tour and X Games were more inspiring to him as he rose through the ranks.
 He said making the Olympics was a good bonus after the qualifiers over the last year.